miragesu/docker-jenkins-phabricator/README.md

 # docker-jenkins-phabricator
-This image is inherited from Jenkins official image and with plugin to integrate with Phabricator.
+This image is based on jenkins/jenkins:lts-alpine and adds some tools for Phabricator integration:

+The image is auto-built on dockerhub if the base image or this repository is updated.